inwonakng/EthicalAnswers/README.md

 DROP DATABASE ethicalanswers_db; CREATE DATABASE ethicalanswers_db;
 ```

+- Ignore the strikethrough information below, continue to the `Migration & Start Server` section!
+~~
 - After you migrate, create a user in the database by running the app and going to \register
 - Once you create a user, run the django shell in order to populate the database